The AM Health Care logo, representing a new day and hope for mental health and addiction recovery.

 Psychotic Depression

-Psychosis is a mental health condition that causes someone to lose touch with the reality around them.
-This may take the form of perception issues, such as visual or auditory hallucinations or delusions of beliefs that are not true.
+Psychosis is a mental health condition that causes someone to lose touch with reality.
+This may take the form of perception issues, such as visual or auditory hallucinations or delusions.

 Premenstrual Dysphoric Disorder

-Premenstrual dysphoric disorder, or PMDD, is a severe form of premenstrual syndrome, or PMS, that may occur during a woman’s menstruation cycle.
+A severe form of premenstrual syndrome, or PMS, that may occur during a woman’s menstrual cycle is known as premenstrual dysphoric disorder, or PMDD.
 Although PMS can cause mood swings or irritability, PMDD can cause significantly worse symptoms.

 PMDD often makes it difficult for some women to complete daily activities due to their symptoms.
 During PMDD, women may experience the full slate of symptoms of a major depressive episode, as well as feelings of anger, anxiety, and volatile moods.
 While PMS usually causes both physical and mental symptoms, PMDD generally only causes a worsening of psychological symptoms.